 TCI

 Progress in computing technology has allowed the development of target controlled infusion devices, with drugs delivered to achieve specific predicted target site blood drug concentrations.
-Target controlled infusion (TCI) system has been developed as a standardised infusion system for the administration of opioids, propofol and other i.v anaesthesics.
-A set of pharmacokinetic parameters such as age, weight and height are used to adequate the multi-compartment models to each patient (Wilson, 2017).
-The selected model is then incorporated into a computer-compatible infusion pump for clinical use.
-Clinical trials with such systems have provided appropriate target concentrations for the administration of TCI of anaesthetic drugs (Guarracino F, Target controlled infusion: TCI., 2005).
+Target controlled infusion (TCI) systems have been developed as a standardised infusion system for the administration of opioids, propofol and other i.v anaesthesics.
+Pharmacokinetic-pharmacodynamic (PKPD) models including demographic covariate factors such as age, weight, gender and height are incorporated in the control system of the infusion pump.
+After entering in the infusion device the demographic data relevant as significant covariate factor for the PKPD model, the user sets the target concentration desired to be achieved either in plasma or effect site.
+According to the PKPD model, every ten seconds the systems injects the bolus dose of drug required to achieve the target concentration selected.
+Then it maintains such target concentration constant during the time required.
+The latter being done by adjusting the rate of a constant infusion to compensate for the amount of drug distributed from the blood to the tissues as well as the drug that is being cleared from the organism.(Wilson, 2017).
+(Guarracino F, Target controlled infusion: TCI., 2005).

 In the figure below we can see the comparison of a bolus injection (right) versus target-controlled infusion (left).
 The Blue line is the plasmatic concentration of propofol, the red line is the effect site concentration, and the green line is a measure of the hypnotic effect.
 Here we can observe that through TCI systems we achieve a more stable and controlled effect of the anaesthetic agent, propofol in this specific case.